Monday July 18, 2016

-This article is about how we built the new high scalable cloud hosting solution using IPv6-only communication between commodity servers, what problems we faced with IPv6 protocol and how we tackled them for handling more than ten millions active users.
+This article is about how we built the new high scalable cloud hosting solution using IPv6-only communication between commodity servers, what problems we faced with IPv6 protocol, and how we tackled them for handling more than ten million active users.

-At Hostinger we care much about innovation technologies, thus we decided to run a new project named Awex that is based on this protocol.
-If we can, so why not start since today?
-Only frontend (user facing) services are running in dual-stack environment, everything else is IPv6-only for west-east traffic.
+At Hostinger we care about innovative technologies a lot, so we decided to run a new project named Awex that is based on this protocol.
+If we can, why not start today?
+Only frontend (user-facing) services are running in a dual-stack environment – everything else is IPv6-only for west-east traffic.

-I don’t want to dive into details with this post but I will describe crucial components needed for building this architecture.
+I don’t want to dive into the details in this post but I will describe the crucial components necessary to build this architecture.

 We are using pods.
-Pod is a cluster which shares the same VIPs (Virtual IPs) addresses as anycast and can handle HTTP/HTTPS requests in parallel.
-Hundreds nodes per pod can handle user’s request simultaneously without saturating the single one.
+A pod is a cluster that shares the same VIP (Virtual IP) addresses as anycast and can handle HTTP/HTTPS requests in parallel.
+Hundreds of nodes per pod can handle user requests simultaneously without saturating the single one.
 Parallelization is done using BGP and ECMP with resilient hashing to avoid traffic scattering.
-Hence every edge node is running BGP daemon for announcing VIPs to ToR switch.
-As BGP daemon we are running ExaBGP and using single IPv6 session for announcing both protocols (IPv4/IPv6).
-BGP session is configured automatically during server bootstrap step.
-Announcements are different depending on server’s role, including /64 prefix per node plus many of VIPs for north-south traffic. /64 prefix is specially delegated for containers.
-Every edge node runs plenty of containers and they communicate each other between other nodes and internal services.
+Hence every edge node is running the BGP daemon for announcing VIPs to the ToR switch.
+As the BGP daemon, we are running ExaBGP and using a single IPv6 session for announcing both protocols (IPv4/IPv6).
+The BGP session is configured automatically during the server bootstrap step.
+Announcements are different depending on the server’s role, including /64 prefix per node plus many VIPs for north-south traffic. /64 prefix is specially delegated for containers.
+Every edge node runs plenty of containers and they communicate with each other between other nodes and internal services.

-Every edge node uses Redis as slave replica to get upstream for particular application, hence every upstream has thousands of containers (IPv6) as list spanning between nodes in pod.
+Every edge node uses Redis as a slave replica to get upstream for a particular application, hence every upstream has thousands of containers (IPv6) as a list spanning between nodes in a pod.
 These huge lists are generated in real-time using consul-template.
-Edge node has many public IPv4 (512) and global IPv6 (512) addresses.
-Wondering why?
-To tackle with DDoS attacks.
-We use DNS to randomize A/AAAA for client’s response.
-Client points his domain to our CNAME record named
+Edge node has many public IPv4 (512) and global IPv6 (512) addresses to tackle DDoS attacks.
+We use DNS to randomize A/AAAA for client response.
+The client points their domain to our CNAME record named

-route, which in turn is randomized by our custom service named Razor. _We will talk about Razor on the further posts.
+route, which in turn is randomized by our custom service named Razor. _We will talk about Razor in future posts.

-At first, for ToR switches we decided to use OpenSwitch, which is quite young but interesting and promising community project.
-We tested this OS in our lab for few months, even contributed some changes to OpenSwitch, like this patch.
-Issued a number of bugs, most of them were finally fixed, but not as fast as needed, hence we postponed experimenting with OpenSwitch for a while and gave Cumulus a try.
+At first, we decided to use OpenSwitch for ToR switches, which is quite a new but interesting and promising community project.
+We tested this OS in our lab for a few months, even contributed some changes to OpenSwitch.
+We submitted a number of bugs and most of them were finally fixed.
+Unfortunately, not as fast as we needed, so we postponed experimenting with OpenSwitch for a while and gave Cumulus a try.
 By the way, we are still testing OpenSwitch in our lab because we are planning to use it in the near future.

-Cumulus allows us to have fully automated network, where we reconfigure network including BGP neighbors, upstreams, firewall, bridges, etc. on changes.
-For instance, we add a new node, then Ansible will automatically see changes in Chef inventory by looking at LLDP attributes and regenerate network configuration for particular switch.
-If we want to add a new BGP upstream or firewall rule, we just create pull request to our Github repo and everything is done automatically including checking syntax and deploying changes in production.
-Every node is connected with single 10GE interface using Clos topology.
+Cumulus allows us to have a fully automated network, where we reconfigure the network including BGP neighbors, upstreams, firewalls, bridges, etc. For instance, if we add a new node, Ansible automatically sees changes in the Chef inventory by looking at LLDP attributes and regenerates the network configuration for the particular switch.
+If we want to add a new BGP upstream or firewall rule, we just create a pull request in our Github repo and everything is done automatically, including checking the syntax and deploying changes in production.
+Every node is connected with a single 10GE interface using Clos topology.